Niharika1008/ai-intake-agent/README.md

-# Connect Elevenlabs Conversation AI Agent to Twilio for Inbound and Outbound Calls
+# Connect OpenMic Conversation AI Agent to Twilio for Inbound and Outbound Calls

 ![CleanShot 2024-12-11 at 22 52 50 1](https://github.com/user-attachments/assets/97108c31-0679-44e5-a7a9-cc7e640dcbf1)

 Watch the video tutorial here: https://youtu.be/_BxzbGh9uvk

 ## Overview

-ElevenLabs recently released their [**Conversational AI Agent**](https://elevenlabs.io/conversational-ai), a tool for building interactive voice conversations.

 This repository provides the backend code to connect **Twilio** to your ElevenLabs Conversational AI Agent.
 With this setup, you can: